15 Best Things to do in Nagano

 We loved skiing around here because it gets lots of powder snow, which is the best kind of snow to ski on!

 There are tons of fantastic resorts around.
 Some of the best include Shigakogen Sun Valley Ski Area and Iizuna Resort, both of which are small with just a few lifts.
 The Yokoteyama Shibutoge Ski area is very popular with both beginner and advanced skiers, and the Cupid of Romance, which caters to everyone.
-On one hand, it’s got an awesome kids area so it’s great for families, but there’s also a 45-degree slope!
+On one hand, it’s got an awesome kids area, so it’s great for families, but there’s also a 45-degree slope!

 We went to Iizuna Resort because it’s just under a 30-minute drive from Nagano, so we could spend more time on the slopes and less in the car.
 We had a great time, but if you’re up for a longer drive or an overnight stay, then Yokoteyama Shibutoge Ski is very popular.
 And for a super cool stay, the Shigakogen Yokote Yamamotoso hotel has ski-in ski-out rooms – how cool is that?